 You can get all these videos to play automatically with this playlist.

-After you finish these videos, I strongly encourage you to watch the video lecture by Dr. Howard Schubiner.
+As examples of what you can find there: there is a video lecture by Dr. Howard Schubiner.
 My talk is based on the science I have found on neurobiology of chronic pain, especially fMRI, and mind body therapies.
 His talk is based on the medical history of mind body disorders and is complementary to mine.

 Note, there are four other names for what I have called Sensitization: